TOME

 This state no longer fits in with the other states, for a number of reasons.

-While the 49 other states siphon tax dollars from CA, it has become glaringly obvious government here is more effective than the national government.
-When you really want to affect change, you hit people in the place they care most about: the pocketbook.
+While the 49 other states siphon tax dollars from CA, it has become glaringly obvious government here differs from the national government.
+And when you really want to affect change, you hit people in the place they care most about: the pocketbook.
 Once the citizenry realizes that they are being taken advantage of financially - they will be upset at the other states, and open to options.
-This idea pre-empts that anger.
+This idea seeks to pre-empt that anger.

 The California resident has a different public health scenario that other US States.
 Our coronavirus response here differs from rest of the nation, has been held back by it, and certianly differs from Washington D.C.